 NFATC3 (Nuclear Factor Of Activated T-Cells 3) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection and Activation of cAMP-Dependent PKA.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and RANK Signaling in Osteoclasts.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is NFATC4.

 UniProtKB/Swiss-Prot for NFATC3 Gene

 Acts as a regulator of transcriptional activation.
 Plays a role in the inducible expression of cytokine genes in T-cells, especially in the induction of the IL-2.